 Mixing

 Pre heat oven to 430F, 220C, Gas mark 7.
-You can also wait and preheat the oven at the end if you want your dough to rest.
+You can also wait and preheat the oven at the end if you want your dough to rest before baking.

-- In a bowl add All purpose Flour, baking powder, salt and butter
+2. Secondly, into a mixing bowl add all purpose flour, baking powder, salt and butter

-4. Add sugar to bowl and mix in thoroughly
+4. Next, sprinkle the sugar into the bowl and mix it in thoroughly.

-5. In a small jug or bowl add buttermilk, eggs and vanilla.
-Beat together well
+5. Into a small jug or bowl add in the buttermilk, along with, the eggs and vanilla extract.
+Beat them together really well so that are fully blended together.

 Forming the dough

 7. Slowly bring the ingredients together with your hands until it forms a rough dough ball.
 Avoid kneading the dough in any way.
-If you are using a stand mixer. use on a low setting, being very careful not to over work the dough.
-This can happen very easily with a mixer.
+If, you are using a stand mixer set it to a low speed, always being very careful not to over work the dough.
+Because this can very easily happen.

-8. Turn the dough ball out onto a floured surface. using the palms of your hands flatten out the dough into a disc around 1 1/2 inches thick.
+8. Turn the dough ball out onto a clean floured surface.
+Now, using the palms of your hands, gently flatten it out into a disc that is around 1 1/2 inches thick.

-10. Using the reserved egg mixture brush the tops of the scones
+10. Taking the reserved egg mixture that you saved from earlier and with it brush the tops of the scones.

 Baking

-11. Now you have 2 options either you can place them right into the preheated oven or leave on the counter and turn the oven on now to preheat.
-Once the oven has preheated place in Scones.
+11. So you have 2 options to choose from.
+Either you can place the scones into the preheated oven right away or you could leave the scones the countertop, turning the oven on now to preheat.

 12. Bake for 14 Minutes.
 Then remove and carefully place the scones onto a cooling rack.

-13. Once they have cooled enjoy with Jam, Cream and a cup of tea.
+13. Once the scones have cooled down a bit, you can now enjoy them with some jam, cream and a cup of tea.

-Well, I hope that you find these tips helpful and you go on to make some beautiful scones.
-Please leave me a comment below letting me know how you got on making this simple scone recipe.
-If you have more tips, I’d love to hear them.
+I hope that you will find these tips helpful, and as a result, you go on to make some beautiful scones.
+In the meantime, please leave me a comment below, letting me know how you got on with making this simple scone recipe.
+Additionally, if you have more tips, I’d love to hear from you below in the comments.

 Easy English Scone Recipe